 How to become a nurse?

-If you’re considering nursing for your future career or you’re unsure what kind of medical field you want to go into with your chosen degree, then the best way to start your journey is with a clear map of the road ahead.
+If you’re considering nursing for your future career and/or you’re unsure what field of nursing you want to go into, then the best way to start your journey is with a clear map of the road ahead.

 The journey to becoming a nurse: what you need to know

-From the entry requirements to get onto your chosen course, through to the alternative paths and career options for qualified nurses, we have all the information you need to help get you on the right track and start your dream career with your best foot forward.
+From the entry requirements to get onto your chosen course, through to the fields of nursing and career options for qualified nurses, we have all the information you need to help get you on the right track and start your dream career with your best foot forward.

 Entry requirements for nursing

-If you think nursing is the right choice for you, the first step to becoming qualified is meeting the entry requirements in place to qualify.
-These requirements ensure that going into the medical profession is the right fit for you, and offer you the first goal to work towards in the process of training to become a nurse.
+If you think nursing is the right choice for you, the first step to becoming qualified is meeting the entry requirements.
+These requirements ensure that you are going to enter your nurse education in the best possible place to succeed.

-As a highly competitive and ever-evolving field, a successful undergraduate nursing degree candidate is usually an individual who holds relevant GCSEs, including Maths, English and one or more Sciences.
-This is usually in addition to three or more A-C graded A-levels, or an equivalent level 3 course.
+Nursing is a popular career choice and as such there is competition for places in all 4 fields of nursing (Adult, Child, Mental Health & Learning Disability Nursing).
+A successful undergraduate nursing degree candidate is usually an individual who holds relevant GCSEs, including Maths, English and one or more Sciences.
+Additionally, you will have three or more A-C graded A-levels, or an equivalent level 3 course.
 The higher your existing qualifications, especially in relevant sciences or healthcare subjects, the more qualified you are to move on to an undergraduate nursing degree.

 What if I don't have the relevant qualification?